Rajesh166/SampleChallenge/README.md

 Followed MVVM Architecture.

+Issues to be addressed:
+When using also along with lazy intialization of variables had few JDK issues like (same as https://github.com/Kotlin/kotlinx.coroutines/issues/1300) running unit tests.
+To avoid this issue removed the lazy initialization of variables from viewmodels.

 TODO:
 1) Add offset and limit to get list of items instead of loading complete list
 2) Add better test coverage for co-routine components.

-Issues to be addressed:
-When using also along with lazy intialization of variables had few JDK issues like (same as https://github.com/Kotlin/kotlinx.coroutines/issues/1300) running unit tests.
-To avoid this issue removed the lazy initialization of variables from viewmodels